ligdem/ligdem/manifest/en_chap2.md

 Liquid democracy offers an innovative solution by combining the advantages of both systems.
 It allows for direct participation where possible and desirable, while offering the possibility to delegate decisions to trusted representatives for more complex or specialized matters.
 This flexibility and adaptability make liquid democracy particularly well-suited to address contemporary challenges and build a fairer and more equitable political system.

-**Criticism 3:** What evidence exists that liquid democracy is more effective than existing systems?
+**Critique 3:** What evidence exists that liquid democracy is more effective than existing systems?

 **Response 3:** There is currently no conclusive empirical evidence demonstrating that liquid democracy is more effective than existing systems, as this model has not yet been implemented on a large scale.
 However, the Democratic League (DL) firmly believes in its potential to improve citizen participation and make political decisions more representative and responsive.

 We acknowledge that implementing liquid democracy is a crucial step to test and evaluate its effectiveness.
 That is why we will dedicate a specific chapter to the implementation of this system, where we will detail the necessary steps, required resources, and success measures to assess its impact.

 ##### 2.8 Cost and Administrative Complexity
-**Criticism:** The administrative management of a liquid democracy system could be costly and complex.
+**Critique :** The administrative management of a liquid democracy system could be costly and complex.

 **Response:** Implementing fully automated liquid democracy platforms is an order of magnitude less expensive than organizing traditional elections.
 Current representative democracy systems require considerable expenses to finance electoral campaigns, pay elected officials, and maintain institutions such as national assemblies.